 Looking for our full gear list?
 Find the tools we actually use on our Super Ultra Mega Shopping List.

 Chicks are the standard for a reason.
-They are hardy, active, and generally good at telling you exactly what they need.
+They are hardy, active, and generally good at telling you what they need.
 This section covers the baseline care that works for layers, meat birds, and bantams.

 The “Goldilocks” Logic (Heat)